-This post is fixed term to 31st January 2024, and is available from 1st February, 2022.
-The salary will be on the Academic scale for a Research Fellow, Grade 6, £40,611 - £46,119 per annum (inclusive of London Weighting).
+The salary will be on the Academic Pathway salary scale Grade 6 in the range £41,829 to £47,503 per annum (inclusive of London Weighting).
 The post will be subject to the LSHTM terms and conditions of service.
 Annual leave entitlement is 30 working days per year, pro rata for part time staff.
-In addition to this there are discretionary "Director's Days".
+In addition to this there are discretionary "Wellbeing Days".
 Membership of the Pension Scheme is available.
+The post is based in London at the London School of Hygiene & Tropical Medicine.

 Applications should be made on-line via our website at http://jobs.lshtm.ac.uk.

-Applications should also include the names and email contacts of 2 referees who can be contacted immediately if shortlisted.
+Applications should also include the names and email contacts of 2 referees who can be contacted immediately if appointed.
 Online applications will be accepted by the automated system until 10pm of the closing date.
 Any queries regarding the application process may be addressed to jobs@lshtm.ac.uk.
-Please quote reference PHP-HSRP-2021-18.